 If you have no idea how to get started, this can be an overwhelming first stage.

 So here is a simple exercise that you can practice in order to find out what is the best niche you should be choosing.

-Then see what overlaps between your passions and your expertise (or what you are willing to work hard to become an expert in) and that may be the best niche you should go into.
+Then see what overlaps between your passions and your expertise and that may be the best niche you should go into.

 Don’t know how to create this list?
 No worries, you can download a FREE Find Your Niche Guide below and do the exercise ASAP!

 Once you have your top picks for your ideal niche you can then do your marketing research in order to find out if there is enough interest and if it can be profitable.

 You can start your market research by going to Google Trends to find out how many people are searching the topic that you are thinking of choosing for your amateur blogging.

 This is a very important step because you want to make sure that the search results are either stable or growing.